nopnop2002/esp-idf-cc1101/vcp/README.md

 # VCP Example
-This is LoRa and VCP(Virtual Com Port) gateway application.
+This is cc1101 and VCP(Virtual Com Port) gateway application.

 ESP-IDF supports VCP hosts.
 VCP hosts can communicate with VCP devices using the USB port.